aws/aws-toolkit-vscode/extension-readme.md

 ## <a id="eventbridge"></a>Amazon EventBridge Schemas

-The AWS Toolkit for VS Code provides support for [Amazon EventBridge](https://aws.amazon.com/eventbridge) schemas.
+The AWS Toolkit provides support for [Amazon EventBridge](https://aws.amazon.com/eventbridge) schemas.
 Using the [AWS Explorer](#ui-components-aws-expl) of the Toolkit, you can perform the following operations on these schemas:

 -   View an available schema
 -   Search for an available schema